Citing 25th Amendment, Pelosi, Raskin move to create panel that could rule on president’s fitness for office

 During an interview Wednesday on ABC News’s “The View,” Pelosi suggested that Trump’s covid-19 medications, which include steroids, may be having an effect on his mental capabilities.

 “I said yesterday to my colleagues, I said there are those who say that the steroids had an impact on people’s thinking.
-I don’t know, but there are those health-care providers who say that,” Pelosi said Wednesday.
+I don’t know, but there are those health-care providers who say that,” Pelosi said.
 “Also, if you have the coronavirus, it has an impact, as well.”

 Under the 25th Amendment, a president could be declared “disabled” and involuntarily removed from office by joint agreement of the vice president and a majority of the Cabinet, something that has never happened.